An Open-Source Platform for High-Performance Non-Coherent On-Chip Communication

 \begin{biography}[bio_photos__zarubaf.png]{Florian Zaruba} received his BSc degree from TU Wien in 2014 and his MSc from the ETH Zurich in 2017. \lucaphd{} \researchinterests{design of VLSI circuits and high-performance computer architectures} \end{biography}

 \begin{biography}[bio_photos__lbenini.png]{Luca Benini} (F'07) holds the chair of Digital Circuits and Systems at ETH Zurich and is Full Professor at the Università di Bologna.
 Dr.\ Benini’s research interests are in energy-efficient computing systems design, from embedded to high-performance.
 He has published more than 1000 peer-reviewed papers and five books.
-He is a Fellow of the ACM and a member of the Academia Europaea.
-He is the recipient of the 2016 IEEE CAS Mac Van Valkenburg award. \end{biography}
+He is a Fellow of the ACM and a member of Academia Europaea. \end{biography}